Style Agenda: LA’s East and West Sides

 Shopping on Rose Avenue

 Rose Ave., Venice

 While Abbott Kinney tends to attract all the weekend foot traffic, it’s worth venturing a few blocks north over to Rose Avenue, where a handful of shops have popped up in recent years.
 Of particular note, Parachute Home, a home linens boutique chock-full of design inspiration (a rose gold-colored mirror, potted cacti, and leather-and-copper chairs from Eric Trine).
-Bonus: newly opened Parachute Hotel upstairs, which is available for overnight stays, will also play hosts to special events, like a seasonal wreath-making workshop, throughout the year.
+Bonus: newly opened Parachute Hotel upstairs, which is available for overnight stays, plays host to special events, like a seasonal wreath-making workshop, throughout the year.
 A few other favorites in the neighborhood include: Lily Ashwell for pretty ceramics and vintage dresses and Moon Juice for a midday pick-me-up.

 MAGGIE MARILYN WEAR IT YOUR WAY

 RUFFLED SILK-SATIN DRESS Net-a-Porter, $500